wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robot-simulation/physics-sim.rst

 In addition to standard objects such as motors and encoders, we instantiate our elevator simulator using known constants such as carriage mass and gearing reduction.
 We also instantiate an :code:`EncoderSim`, which sets the distance and rate read by our :code:`Encoder`.

-In the following example, we simulate an elevator given the mass of the moving carriage (in kilograms), the radius of the drum driving the elevator (in meters), the gearing reduction between motor and drum as output over input (so usually greater than one), the minimum and maximum height of the elevator (in meters), and some random noise to add to our position estimate.
+In the following example, we simulate an elevator given the mass of the moving carriage (in kilograms), the radius of the drum driving the elevator (in meters), the gearing reduction between motor and drum as output over input (so usually greater than one), the minimum and maximum height of the elevator (in meters), the starting height of the elevator, and some random noise to add to our position estimate.

 .. note:: The elevator and arm simulators will prevent the simulated position from exceeding given minimum or maximum heights or angles.
 If you wish to simulate a mechanism with infinite rotation or motion, :code:`LinearSystemSim` may be a better option.